AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/quick-start-workflows.md

 # Use quick start workflows in Data Collection

-This video walks users through two advanced use cases for getting the most out of the Facebook/Meta Quick Start workflows in data collection:
+This video walks users through two advanced use cases for getting the most out of the Facebook/Meta quick start workflows in Data Collection:

 1. Using the workflow to create a reference accounts.
 1. Being able to copy the new content into an existing implementation.